Preterm Prelabour Rupture of Membranes (PPROM)

 What causes PPROM?

-PPROM is caused by a combination of infection, inflammation, and structural factors that weaken the amniotic sac.
-In some cases, the exact cause is unclear, which is why clinical awareness and following PPROM guidelines are essential.
+PPROM is often caused by a combination of infection, inflammation, and structural factors that weaken the amniotic sac or membrane.
+In some cases, the exact cause is unclear, which is why it is important to be aware of the possibility.

 - Infections – Bacterial infections in the uterus or lower genital tract can lead to membrane weakening.

-- Inflammation – Elevated inflammatory markers and enzymes contribute to premature rupture.
+- Inflammation – can contribute to premature rupture.

-- Placental abruption – Early separation of the placenta increases the risk of PPROM.
+- Placental abruption or separation – Early separation of the placenta increases the risk of PPROM.

-- Cervical insufficiency – A weakened cervix may fail to support the pregnancy, leading to rupture.
+- Cervical insufficiency – A weakened or short cervix may fail to continue to support the pregnancy, leading to membrane rupture.

-- Polyhydramnios – Excess amniotic fluid puts pressure on the membranes.
+- Polyhydramnios (Excess amniotic fluid) – can puts pressure on the membranes.

-- Multiple pregnancies – Twin or triplet pregnancies increase strain on the uterus.
+- Multiple pregnancies – Twin or triplet pregnancies can increase strain on the uterus.

-- Smoking – Strongly linked to membrane weakening and early rupture.
+- Smoking – Is linked to membrane weakening and early rupture.
+It nearly doubles the risk.

 See FAQs Below